Use these Fire TV apps and accessories for free live television and gaming

 There are a lot of easy ways you can get free live TV out of an Amazon Fire TV.

 It’s time to cut cable from your life for good.
+You’ll have more to watch than ever before, and you’ll save plenty of cash.

 Best Amazon Fire TV apps for streaming live TV